khealy/khealy.github.io/portfolio/restaurant/index.md

 **Note:** I used "top orders" as a proxy for "top customers" since we have order- and item-level data but not customer-level data.

 ### Recommendations ###
-Although the "American" category has the lowest average prices, the items in this category are ordered frequently when looking at orders as a whole.
-Although it's ordered far less often by our top spenders, I would recommend leaving the category as-is, since this seems to indicate that it's broadly popular.
+Although the American category has the lowest average prices, the items in this category are ordered frequently by customers as a whole.
+Although it's ordered far less often by our top spenders, I would recommend leaving the category as is; its broad popularity indicates that it's an important category for driving numbers of people to the restaurant.

-The "Mexican" category, however, needs changes.
-I would recommend eliminating the Chicken Tacos from the menu since it's performing poorly: it was ordered only once by our highest spend orders
+The Mexican category, however, needs changes.
+I would recommend eliminating both the Chicken Tacos and the Cheese Quesadillas from the menu since they're performing poorly.
+The tacos were ordered only once by our highest spenders and is the least popular item amongst all customer orders, despite its relatively low price ($11.95).
+Similarly the quesadillas ($10.95) were the 5th least popular item overall and weren't ordered at all by our highest spenders.

+Overall, both the Italian and Asian categories are doing well

 ## Query Details
 The restaurant database consists of 2 tables: